bacontime/games-mirror/index.md

 Sometimes I just want some bullet points reminding me how to score.

-Tiny rules blurbs for games
+Rules blurbs for games
 I know how to play,
 and assorted little widgets
 can be found in the navigation menu.

+Card games should be assumed to use a standard 52 card deck unless otherwise mentioned.